idksoftware/ImgArchive/Metadata.md

 # Camera Generated Metadata.
 When the camera captures an image it will store information on that image at the same time, this can be quite detailed.
 However most of the important details can be stored in a short set of data this will include the image size, is orientation, the date and time the image was taken, the ISO, aperture, exposure, if a flash was used and in some circumstances the GPS location.
-This information is in a standard called EXIF.
+This information is in a standard called [Exif](Exif).
 SIA will read the basic EXIF information.
 However it can also operate with other tools to provide a more detail set of EXIF date if required.
 The basic data SIA extracts:

 •	Camera Make/model